Ahmad Bahgat: Public opinion

 In 1982, Dar al-Shorouk organized a ceremony for the 77th birthday of the writer.
 Among the attendees was the chairman of the board of directors at Dar al-Shorouk, who pointed out in his speech that Dar al-Shorouk had printed out 32 versions of Ahmed Bahgat's book The Prophets of God.
 The Egyptian Newspaper Dar al-Shorouk had also quoted the novelist Alaa’ al-Aswany saying that he found for himself a role-model in the writings and the character of the writer, Ahmed Bahgat.

 Al-Aswany also added that Ahmed Bahgat's column in the newspaper, The Box of the World has raised many generations.
 Ahmed Bahgat had the ability to present his extremely detailed ideas in very few lines.
 Furthermore, al-Aswany talked about Ahmed Bahgat's short story collection, A Second of Love which he said he could talk for hours about each and every story in it, in addition to his book Animal Stories in the Quran in which the writer was not satisfied with mentioning the stories as they are, and he added his own artistic touch to them.

 Meanwhile, the writer Bilal Fadl expressed his regret towards his friendship with the director Khaled Ahmad Bahgat who he befriended to get through to his father Ahmad Bahgat.
 Bilal Fadl felt indebted to the writer Ahmad Bahgat who played a significant role in his childhood.
 Bilal Fadl was born in a household that only consumed religious books that was often accompanied with his father scolding him.
-He only started feeling differently about religious books when he was handed Ahmad Bahgat's book, The Prophet’s of God.
+He only started feeling differently about religious books when he was handed Ahmad Bahgat's book, The Prophet's of God.
 Only then did he learn that a religious person can still be simple and understand while delivering religious knowledge.
-Bilal Fadl added that Ahmad Bahgat's book, The Dairy of a Fasting Person was a book that he could not stop going back to.
+Bilal Fadl added that Ahmad Bahgat's book, The Diary of a Fasting Person was a book that he could not stop going back to.
 Egyptian writer and analyst Mohamed Hassanain Haykal considered Ahmad Bahgat to be a unique journalist, and he chose him to cover the visit of President Gamal Abdel Nasser to al-Ahram.
-In a reply to Ahmad Bahgat said that every good thing he wrote was inspired by Haykal, including his book The Dairy of a Fasting person and his newspaper column, The Box of The World in which he wrote daily and which was getting published in al-Ahram Egyptian newspaper.
+In a reply to Ahmad Bahgat said that every good thing he wrote was inspired by Haykal, including his book The Diary of a Fasting person and his newspaper column, The Box of The World in which he wrote daily and which was getting published in al-Ahram Egyptian newspaper.